Steit/qldb-serialiser/README.md

 # QLDB Serialise

 The QLDB Serialiser is a promise-based Node.js ORM for the AWS QLDB Ledger.
 It is founded on the idea and partially the structure behind Sequelize.

-For the moment it is using the beta version of the AWS Node.js drivers.
+QLDB Serialise uses the AWS Node.js drivers.
 See [AWS Qldb node.js driver](https://www.npmjs.com/package/amazon-qldb-driver-nodejs) for more on this.
-As with the driver it uses I need to stronlgly mention that this is a preview release.
-For myself it is a testcase connector to see how to integrate QLDB with other applications.

 ## Installation